 Let $A=(a_{ij})\in{\rm M}_{n\times N}(\Z)$ be a matrix with column vectors $a_1,\ldots,a_N$.
-In 1980s, Gelfand, Kapranov and Zelevinsky associated to $A$ a class of $D$-modules which are called GKZ-systems or $A$-hypergeometric systems and defined as follows.
+In the 1980s, Gelfand, Kapranov and Zelevinsky associated to $A$ a class of $D$-modules which are now called GKZ-systems or $A$-hypergeometric systems and are defined as follows.

-Let $x_A=\{x_1,\ldots,x_N\}$ be a set of $N$ variables and let $\C[x_A]=\C[x_1,\ldots,x_N]$.
-Let $\p_A=\{\p_1,\ldots,\p_N\}$ be the corresponding partial derivative operators on $\C[x_A]$ and let $\C[\p_A]=\C[\p_1,\ldots,\p_N]$.
-Let $\A_A={\rm Spec}\;\C[x_A]$ and let $D_A=\C[x_A,\p_A]$ be the Weyl algebra.
+Let $x_A=\{x_1,\ldots,x_N\}$ be a set of $N$ variables, and let $\C[x_A]=\C[x_1,\ldots,x_N]$.
+Let $\p_A=\{\p_1,\ldots,\p_N\}$ be the corresponding partial derivative operators on $\C[x_A]$, and let $\C[\p_A]=\C[\p_1,\ldots,\p_N]$.
+Let $\A^A={\rm Spec}\,\C[x_A]$, and let $D_A=\C[x_A,\p_A]$ be the Weyl algebra.

 For any $v=(v_1,\ldots,v_N)^{\rm t}\in\Z^N$, define